 Riggs began his ministry while attending Johnson Bible College, where he practiced sermons while visiting black inmates in the Knox County Jail.
 This experience prompted him to make social justice and racial equality prominent parts of his diverse 60-year ministry.

-He transferred to Lynchburg College in 1951.
+He transferred to University of Lynchburg in 1951.
 His successful work as a student pastor of two small churches in the Blue Ridge Mountains culminated in his ordination by the Virginia Association of Christian Churches upon graduation in May of 1953.

 After receiving his Master of Theology degree from Phillips Graduate Theological Seminary in 1957, Riggs entered the U.S. Navy as a chaplain.
 The Navy sponsored his graduate education in human development with emphasis on psychology, sociology, and theology at Harvard University.

 After Harvard, Capt.
 Riggs trained with marines for one year before departing to Vietnam for 10 months, the only combat duty in his career.
 He then served on the aircraft carrier Independence, headquartered in Norfolk and deployed to the Mediterranian Sea.
 Another highlight of his career was his work as command chaplain at Quantico Marine Base, where he also served as chaplain to the FBI Academy.
 After managing the training for all Navy chaplains for five years, he directed a ministry across 17 shore stations and seven aircraft carriers in the Navy Pacific Fleet.
 He then served as director of the Naval Chaplains School in Newport, Rhode Island.